taylorjohn/LLM-Learning-Progression/docs/gpt-language-model-rust.md

 ## Next Steps

-This simplified GPT model represents the foundation of many current state-of-the-art language models.
-Some potential next steps could include:

-1. Implementing more advanced training techniques like adaptive learning rates and proper tokenization.
-2. Exploring methods for efficient fine-tuning on specific tasks.
-3. Investigating techniques for improving model interpretability and controlling generation.
-4. Exploring ways to combine the strengths of GPT with other model architectures or external knowledge sources.
+This simplified GPT architecture provides the conceptual basis.
+Moving towards real-world GPT involves:
+*   **Scaling Up:** Dramatically increasing the number of layers, embedding dimensions, attention heads, and overall parameters.
+*   **Pre-training:** Training on massive, diverse text corpora.
+*   **Advanced Tokenization:** Using subword tokenization like Byte-Pair Encoding (BPE).
+*   **Optimization & Efficiency:** Implementing techniques for efficient training and inference.
+The **Advanced GPT Implementations** section explores some variations and optimizations.